NWc0de/DES/README.md

 Implementation of DES and triple DES in Python.
 Operates on files.

 This implementation uses the PKCS5 padding scheme and strips the padding with regex.
-I am not sure if this will conflict with files that potentially have a similar byte sequence.
+I am not sure if this will conflict with files that happen to have a coincidentally similar byte sequence to the padding scheme in one or more of the blocks.

 The key is alphanumerical string translated into integer form.